detekt/detekt/docs/pages/documentation/complexity.md

 ### LongParameterList

-Reports functions which have more parameters then a certain threshold (default: 6).
+Reports functions which have more parameters than a certain threshold (default: 6).

 #### Configuration options: